-Yes, you should always stretch when warming up or cooling down after a sweat session, but in the winter this is even more crucial.
+Yes, you should always stretch when warming up or cooling down after a sweat session, but in chillier weather this is even more crucial.
 “If you’re exercising in cold weather, your body goes through something called vasoconstriction,” says Alan Snyder, PT, DPT of Breakaway Physical Therapy in New York City.
 “Your blood vessels constrict, and less blood tends to go to the muscles.”

 Dress the Part

-“Clothing is extremely important in the winter,” says Snyder.
+“Clothing is extremely important in [cold-weather months],” says Snyder.
 “It’s important to make sure you have the right gear.”

-That’s because your body loses a lot more heat in the winter, explains Miho J. Tanaka, MD a sports medicine orthopedic surgeon at Massachusetts General Hospital in Boston.
+That’s because your body loses a lot more heat when it’s cold out, explains Miho J. Tanaka, MD, a sports medicine orthopedic surgeon at Massachusetts General Hospital in Boston.
 “Hypothermia (which can occur when body temperature drops too low) can be a serious problem,” says Tanaka.
-“The greatest risks for hypothermia occur during cold weather when it is also windy and wet, as this can magnify heat loss from the body.”
+“The greatest risks for hypothermia occur during cold weather, when it is also windy and wet, as this can magnify heat loss from the body.”

 Related: Are You Getting Enough Electrolytes?

-To prevent this, Snyder says you need to make sure you’re wearing moisture-wicking clothing (avoid cotton at all costs) to help keep your clothes from retaining excess moisture, which can lead to hypothermia or even frostbite.
+To prevent this, Snyder says you need to make sure you’re wearing moisture-wicking clothing to help keep your clothes from retaining excess moisture, which can lead to hypothermia or even frostbite.